Benchmark Testing | How To Perform, Techniques, Phases, Tools

 How is Benchmark Testing performed?

-- Once we do encounter bugs or other problems, it should be well documented with all the details of the failure symptoms and every related information.
+Report Findings: Once we do encounter bugs or other issues, it should be well documented with all the details of the failure.
+This report should include the benchmark criteria, test environment details, test cases, results, and any recommendations for improvement.
 This is crucial, especially when you want the development team to be able to replicate the scenario.

 How do we create a Benchmark Test Plan?